How do I know if I have Low T?

 Long story short: raise your testosterone to a level where you feel strong and passionate.
 You don't need bloodwork to do that, but it can help.

 Speaking of levels, NKNW is designed to get you into the "high average" range.
-You won't reach "supranormal" levels unless you use one tube a week, but you can aim for the 1000 ng/dL mark using one tube a month, which is the rate most people follow.
-Of course you could also use it to bring your level up from a very low 150 to a modest 450, which might let you use one tube every 50 or 60 days.
+You won't reach "supranormal" levels unless you use one tube a week, but you can aim for the 1,000 ng/dL mark using one tube a month, which is the rate most people follow.
+Of course, getting to 1,000 is only realistic if you're beginning with low but not extremely low T. If you are at 150, then an average dose of NKNW might put you at 450 or 500.

 I'm convinced my T is low.
 How do I raise it?